interledger-deprecated/tutorials/letter-shop/index.md

 Now we have the plugin connected and we have the info we need about the account where we will be accepting payments.

-&#1f389; Congratulations, our shop is performing step 1 of our 5 step plan!
+:tada: Congratulations, our shop is performing step 1 of our 5 step plan!

 Our next job is to start up the web server that will host our Letter Shop service.